vubui/pollux/README.md

 University Entrance Examination Score Checker

-This tiny app provides a database of future college students' scores of 313 colleges and universities in Vietnam.
+This tiny app scrapes the web to get the database of future college students' scores of 313 colleges and universities in Vietnam.